AI applications are summarizing articles, writing stories and engaging in long conversations — and large language models are doing the heavy lifting.

 NVIDIA offers tools to ease the building and deployment of large language models:

-- NVIDIA NeMo service provides a fast path to customizing large language models and deploying them at scale using NVIDIA’s managed cloud API, or through private and public clouds.
+- NVIDIA NeMo LLM Service provides a fast path to customizing large language models and deploying them at scale using NVIDIA’s managed cloud API, or through private and public clouds.

-- NVIDIA NeMo framework, part of the NVIDIA AI platform, is a framework for easy, efficient, cost-effective training and deployment of large language models.
+- NVIDIA NeMo framework, part of the NVIDIA AI platform, enables easy, efficient, cost-effective training and deployment of large language models.
 Designed for enterprise application development, NeMo provides an end-to-end workflow for automated distributed data processing; training large-scale, customized model types including GPT-3 and T5; and deploying these models for inference at scale.

 - NVIDIA BioNeMo is a domain-specific managed service and framework for large language models in proteomics, small molecules, DNA and RNA.
 It’s built on NVIDIA NeMo for training and deploying large biomolecular transformer AI models at supercomputing scale.